felixbarber/felixbarber.github.io/index.md

-# Welcome!

-This is my personal website.
-Check out the links below to find your way around.
+# The page with links

 - [About me](./about-me.html)
 - [Publications](./publications.html)